ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_DATABASE\_

-SYS_DATABASE\_ describes the database name and meta table version information.
+This is the table that contains the database name and meta table version information.

 | Column name    | Type          | Description                             |
 | -------------- | ------------- | --------------------------------------- |